Notcomplicated/web-stack-implementation-lamp/README.md

-# Connecting to your EC2 from your local PC
+# Connecting to your VM from your local PC

 **PLEASE NOTE** - Anchor tags < > will be used to indicate contents what must be replaced with your unique values.
 For example, if you have a file named "**keypair123.pem**" you must enter this information within the corresponding anchor tag: < **private-key-name**>